-Alternatively, you can use the build-in timer to start and stop tracking time on a desired task.
+Alternatively, you can use the built-in timer to start and stop tracking time on the desired task.
 Select the task and click on the “Play” button:

 Congratulations, you’ve just added another time entry!

 Note that you can delete each entry at any time by clicking on the Trash icon visible when you hover your mouse over specific time entry.

 Graphical timesheet is a view which is designed to help users add time to the system manually.
 It is divided into two parts – project column on the left and activities column on the right.
-The right column is optional and filled with information gathered from desktop application, which gathers data about computer usage (applications used and websites visited).
+The right column is optional and filled with information gathered from the desktop application, which gathers data about computer usage (applications used and websites visited).
 To activate specific date, simply click on the column representing it.

 Hint: values represented in blocks are approximated.
-Single block represents 5 minutes of time.
-The activity/project that pop up after moving your mouse over desired block represents the activity on which you’ve spent most of those 5 minutes.
+The single block represents 5 minutes of time.
+The activity/project that pops up after moving your mouse over the desired block represents the activity on which you’ve spent most of those 5 minutes.

 Activities column includes all online and offline activities, such as applications used, websites visited or manually entered offline data.

-To add time entry for specific date, click on the free spot in the projects column.
+To add time entry for the specific date, click on the free spot in the projects column.
 Next, while holding your mouse button, draw the entry by expanding it down.

-Select task you wish to add time to and enter optional notes in the popup window, which would appear when you’re done drawing the entry.
+Select the task you wish to add time to and enter optional notes in the popup window, which would appear when you’re done drawing the entry.
 Note that you can also change the start/end time of the entry as well.

 Now you have your timesheet completed.